 Facebook Ads are an excellent traffic and lead generation tool for online course sellers, consultants, coaches, and other expertise-based businesses.
 However, they work better for selling high-ticket products with optimized funnels and extensive market budgets to test different ads.

 The funnel I shared in this article is just one of the many ways you can drive course sales from Facebook advertising.
+To learn more, check out our post with more tips on how to market your course on Facebook.

 If you have any questions about this strategy for Facebook ads conversion, please let me know in the comments section.
 I’d love to discuss.